 Editor's note: It is FFS whether all these options for LMF to derive the location of MBSR would be supported.

-- As the timing of the location estimations for the Target UE and MBSR(s) is important for the quality of the location estimation of the Target UE, means to secure minimal timing offset for when the positioning measurements is performed should be specified.
+- As the timing of the location estimations for the Target UE and MBSR(s) is important for the quality of the location estimation of the Target UE, the mechanism to ensure the positioning information to be measured at the same time should be specified .

 * * * * End of changes * * * *